biophyser/financial-demo/data/nlu.md

 - I want to pay Bill
 - pay my friend
 - transfer money
+- I would like to transfer money
+- i want to transfer money

 ## intent:speak_to_person
 - can I speak to a person?